 Taking outdoor education to a new level, the Nasmyth Environmental Center (NEC) draws elementary students closer to applied sciences at an earlier age.
-Experimenting, testing, and coming to conclusions over long periods of time proves to keep students engaged with the material and advances them into higher stages of learning.
+Experimenting, testing, and coming to conclusions over long periods of time proves to keep students engaged and propels them into higher stages of learning.

 As they nurture plants that grow and blossom in our 2,300 sq ft greenhouse, care for chickens in our on-site chicken coop and consider how to market the eggs, students tackle real-world challenges, collaboratively developing insightful solutions.

 The new and unusual foods grown in the greenhouse nudge those young, picky eaters to expand their palates with nutrition and cooking lessons throughout the semester.
-A simple recipe teaches children not only of the importance of a healthy lifestyle but also of a healthy food cycle as a whole.
-Interesting: The cafeteria also serves some of the food that is grown in the garden.
-Students are likely to eat what they have had a hand in growing.
+Fun Fact: The cafeteria also serves some of the food that is grown in the garden, and students are likely to eat what they have had a hand in growing!

 Our outdoor exploration doesn't stop at the NEC, as a part of our curriculum we take Lower School students out on our GAC Floating Classrooms on beautiful Lake Lanier.
 Students get their hands wet and experience real-life STEAM concepts like lake ecology, lake wildlife, water quality, hydroelectricity, water wars, and the formation of lakes.
 These days out on the lake make environmental studies come to life!